from fastai.collab import *

 )

-We will now create our Learner with the same MSE loss function, find a suitable learning rate and fit our model for 5 epochs using a regularization weight decay of 0.05:
+loss function, find a suitable learning rate and fit our model for 5 epochs using a regularization weight decay of 0.05:

-learn = Learner(dls, nn_model, loss_func=MSELossFlat())
+= Learner(dls, nn_model, loss_func=MSELossFlat()) learn

 learn.lr_find()